AlaGrine/Forecasting_Bitcoin_Price_Series/README.md

 I followed different approaches to time series forecasting, implementing both statistical techniques and machine learning algorithms.

-I used classical approaches to time series forecasting, such as exponential smoothing and ARIMA, and we leveraged Tensorflow to build a variety of artificial neural networks (including linear, CNN and RNN models) with multivariate time series.
+I used classical approaches to time series forecasting, such as exponential smoothing and ARIMA, and I leveraged Tensorflow to build a variety of artificial neural networks (including linear, CNN and RNN models) with multivariate time series.

 ## Installation <a name="installation"></a>